Calcutta Rescue: Healthcare

 In addition to free treatment for a range of diseases including tuberculosis, leprosy and diabetes, treatment is also provided for thalassaemia and malnutrition by a wide range of professional volunteers.

-It also manages a clinic for people marginalised by HIV/AIDS and has established relationships with the Calcutta School of Tropical Medicine and the Medical College Hospital for referrals including counselling, diagnosis, treatment and institution-based care.

-The charity also runs targeted initiatives to deal with medical conditions which are often present in slum communities including treatment for scabies, worms, lice infestation and Vitamin A deficiency.
+It also manages a clinic for people marginalised by HIV/AIDS and has established relationships with the Calcutta School of Tropical Medicine and the Medical College Hospital for referrals including counselling, diagnosis, treatment and institution-based care.The charity also runs targeted initiatives to deal with medical conditions which are often present in slum communities including treatment for scabies, worms, lice infestation and Vitamin A deficiency.

 Education

-Aimed at slum and street children, the charity runs two education centres and one computer school for around 650 children covering basic literacy and numeracy and provides free meals and health screening services.
+Aimed at slum and street children, the charity runs two education centres and one computer school for nearly 650 children covering basic literacy and numeracy and provides free meals and health screening services.
 It also supports children going through formal schooling by funding attendance fees, school uniforms and travel allowances.

-Calcutta Rescue not only provides academic training but also puts emphasis on extracurricular activities.
+Calcutta Rescue not only provides academic training but also emphasizes on extracurricular activities.
 Basic computer education is mandatory.
 Singing, dancing, acting, creative arts are highly valued and students are encouraged to pursue them.
 Sports is highly regarded.
 Students take part in various sports championships.
 Also, every student is provided with mental health care and sex education by Calcutta Rescue mental health counsellor and social worker.
 Additionally, they are also provided with vocational training until they are independent on their own.